-This annual event is an opportunity to recognize and celebrate the artistic talent of students in each congressional district.
+|Every year, Members of the U.S. House of Representatives hold an art competition to recognize and celebrate the artistic talents of high school students in each congressional district.

-Artwork entered in the contest must be framed and ready to hang with measurements no larger than 26” x 26” x 4” and may not weigh more than 15 pounds, including the frame.
+The winning artwork must be framed to be displayed in the US Capitol.
+When framed, it must be ready to hang with measurements no larger than 26” x 26” x 4” and may not weigh more than 15 pounds, including the frame.
 Our office will work with the winner to ensure that the winning piece is framed in accordance with Congressional Art Competition guidelines for display in the U. S. Capitol.

 The following are permitted for consideration:

 Paintings - including oil, acrylics, and watercolor

 Drawings - including pastels, colored pencil, pencil, charcoal, ink, and markers (It is recommended that charcoal and pastel drawings be fixed.)

 Collages - must be two dimensional

 Prints - including lithographs, silkscreen, and block prints

-- Mixed Media - use of more than two mediums such as pencil, ink, watercolor, etc.
+Mixed Media - use of more than two mediums such as pencil, ink, watercolor, etc.